 As a result, 22 million customers across the UK – including thousands in Lanark and Hamilton East – will see a typical increase of £693 in their annual energy bills.

-The SNP MP also suggested a number of actions that could be taken to properly tackle this issue and ensure families are protected such as cutting VAT on energy bills, providing emergency loans to energy companies who find themselves on the brink, and reintroducing the £20-a-week Universal Credit uplift.
+The SNP MP suggested a number of actions in her letter that could be taken to properly tackle this issue and ensure families are protected such as cutting VAT on energy bills, providing emergency loans to energy companies who find themselves on the brink, and reintroducing the £20-a-week Universal Credit uplift.

 Commenting, Lanark and Hamilton East MP Angela Crawley said: